-A very common diagnosis for shoulder injuries is a superior labral tear, or SLAP tear.
-SLAP stands for Superior Labral tear Anterior to Posterior.
+A SLAP tear is an injury to the superior part of the labrum in the shoulder.
+The term SLAP stands for Superior Labral tear Anterior to Posterior.
+This is a very common diagnosis for shoulder injuries.
 There many different variations of SLAP tears, which have different levels of severity and treatment strategies.
-Back in the day, surgeons would want to operate on all SLAP tears but we learned that some do well without surgery.
+In the past, surgeons would want to operate on all SLAP tears but we have learned that some do well without surgery.
 In fact, some SLAP tears aren’t even worrisome .

 Understanding how a SLAP lesion occurs and what exactly is happening pathologically is extremely important to diagnose and treat these shoulder injuries appropriately.